 The rewrite is a clear and compelling example of how you use your leadership skills and, more importantly, what the positive impact was for the entire crew.

-Of course, part of the problem with the deckhand cover letter prompt is that it wasn’t specific.
-We simply asked it to write a cover letter.
-That’s a pretty generic ask, which is probably why we got a generic response.
+Part of the problem with these cover letters is that our prompts weren’t specific.
+We simply asked ChatGPT to write a cover letter.
+That’s a pretty generic ask, which is probably why we got a generic response that contains multiple hallucinations.

-For the next test, we asked ChatGPT to write a cover letter for a job opening at Forage and included some text from the posting that describes some of the experience our team is looking for.
+So, we tried again, asking ChatGPT to write a cover letter for a business development role at Forage and included some text from the job posting that describes some of the experience our team is looking for.
 Here’s the prompt:

 And here’s what ChatGPT generated:

-Once again, the cover letter is decent overall.
+Once again, the cover letter is decent.
 However, it parroted back what we pasted in the input section without any explanation or context.